marykdb/rocksdb-multiplatform/README.md

 # Kotlin Multi-platform RocksDB implementation

 This projects provides a multi-platform Kotlin implemententation for RocksDB.
-It supports the JVM (Linux/Arm64/MacOS) and native macOS/iOS.
+It supports the JVM, Android and native macOS/iOS.

 ## RocksDB API Support

-While the JVM and Android platforms support the full RocksDB Java interfaces the iOS/macOS native platforms are not fully covered.
-The common library is thus limited to what is supported there.
-It contains most common operations and additions can always be requested or added with an MR.
+While the JVM and Android platforms support the full RocksDB Java interfaces the iOS/macOS native platforms are not yet fully covered.
+The common library is thus limited to what is supported on iOS and Mac.
+It contains most common operations and additions can always be requested in an issue or added with an MR.

 ## Native platforms